Slides from my FOSDEM talk on Debian and Ubuntu

 • In slide 15, I wrote that Ubuntu had a newer X. During the presentation, I think I said that I wasn’t sure if it was still the case.
 Indeed, it’s no longer the case (and hasn’t been for a long time ; Ubuntu has been mostly following Debian for X).
 I apparently remembered a change a long time ago that was picked by Ubuntu from the Debian X svn/git (xlibs-dev removal, I think), and that caused a number of FTBFS in Ubuntu.
 However, clearly, the best example of such changes made first in Ubuntu are newer GCC versions.

-11 Responses to “Slides from my FOSDEM talk on Debian and Ubuntu”
+11 thoughts on “Slides from my FOSDEM talk on Debian and Ubuntu

 Are there coops build up between the camps in this space?